GENERAL INFORMATION: 503-823-4000

 Q. “Public Right-of-Way” means the area within the confines of a dedicated public street, an easement owned by the City, or other area dedicated for public use for streets or public utilities.

 R. "Redevelopment" means any development that requires demolition or complete removal of existing structures or impervious surfaces at a site and replacement with new impervious surfaces.
 Maintenance activities such as top-layer grinding, re-paving (where the entire pavement is not removed) and re-roofing are not considered redevelopment.
 Interior remodeling projects and tenant improvements are also not considered to be redevelopment.
-Utility trenches in streets are not considered to be redevelopment unless more than 50 percent of the street width is removed and re-paved.

 S. "Site Map" means a map showing the stormwater management facility location in relation to buildings, structures or permanent survey monuments on the site.
 A site map shall depict location of sources of runoff entering the stormwater management facility and the discharge point and type of receiving system for discharge leaving the facility.